Test Data Management

 2. For local variables set by a previous step, confirm the previous step passed — failed steps do not produce variable output.

-3. For environment parameters, confirm the environment was selected in the test plan.
+3. For environment variables, confirm the environment was selected on the test case or executing plan.

 **A REST API response variable is accessible in one step but not in a later step** Variable scope is sequential — a variable set by step N is available to all steps after step N. If you are referencing a variable before the step that sets it, reorder the steps.